svisser/ipuz/docs/reading.rst

-dimensions       Yes        Must be a dictionary containing ``"width"`` and ``"height"`` keys with integer values of at least one. puzzle           No         Must be a list of lists containing CrosswordValue values. dictionary       No         Must be a non-empty string or the boolean value ``false``. showanswers      No         Must be an element from ``["during", "after", null]``. time             No         Must be an integer of at least zero. points           No         Must be an element from ``["linear", "log", null]``.
+dimensions       Yes        Must be a dictionary containing ``"width"`` and ``"height"`` keys with integer values of at least one. puzzle           No         Must be a list of lists containing CrosswordValue values. dictionary       No         Must be a non-empty string or the boolean value ``false``. saved            No         Must be a list of strings. showanswers      No         Must be an element from ``["during", "after", null]``. time             No         Must be an integer of at least zero. points           No         Must be an element from ``["linear", "log", null]``.